Wines from the discount supermarkets: are they worth the fuss?

 Great value for this Languedoc Syrah with plum and black fruit notes, light touches of coffee, vanilla and prunes plus gentle spice that builds and stays.

 - Casa Ermelinda Freitas Rosário Branco 2015, Peninsula de Setúbal £4.49

 For something completely off-piste, look out for this unusual Portuguese white that's light, delicate, floral and fruity with notes of stone fruit, citrus and hints of papaya.

 So are low cost supermarket wines worth the fuss?
-Based on Lidl and Aldi's latest offerings, the answer is an emphatic 'Yes'!
+Based on these latest offerings, the answer is an emphatic 'Yes'!
 Choose wisely and look out for some amazing offers throughout the year, but be quick to grab some seasonal bargains for Christmas and the New Year while stocks last.
 Safe and happy drinking!